liferay-labs/apio-workshop/README.markdown

 - [Around 25 kitchen assistants](https://github.com/liferay-labs/apio-workshop/blob/master/liferay-recipes-demo/src/main/java/com/liferay/recipes/demo/internal/RecipesDemo.java#L207) that will be assigned to between 1 and 5 restaurants.
 This assistants will have only permission to see the restaurants they are assigned to, and their recipes.
 - [Around 25 recipes per-restaurant](https://github.com/liferay-labs/apio-workshop/blob/master/liferay-recipes-demo/src/main/java/com/liferay/recipes/demo/internal/RecipesDemo.java#L329).

+## Launch client app

+For launching the client app you just have to run `./gradlew startApp`.
+Then navigate to [http://localhost:4200](http://localhost:4200) on your preferred browser.

 ## Code time!

 The steps for the workshop can be found [here](docs/STEPS.markdown).